 The Florida Medical Association opposes legislation that places any restrictions on the prescribing of Ritalin for the treatment of attention deficit disorder in children and students; and further supports the following position of the American Academy of Pediatrics (AAP), as recommended in a 1987 AAP report entitled "Medication for Children with an Attention Deficit Disorder."
 "There are definite indications for drug therapy in the treatment of attention deficit disorder.
 Careful evaluation of patients is essential for drug treatment.
 Monitoring and follow-up both at school and at home are vital; all physicians must work in concert with parents, principals, teachers, special educators and school nurses.
-In view of requests from other professional and school personnel to prescribe medications for hyperkinetic children, all physicians should be cautious of becoming surrogate prescribers of medications.
+In view of requests from other professional and school personnel to prescribe medications.
 It is important to remember that the overall management of school failure may well be a multi disciplinary venture, but the ultimate responsibility for chemical behavior modifications is the physician's."
 (BOG March 1992)(Reaffirmed 2002) (Reaffirmed HOD 2018)

-P 135.007 FEDERAL FEE ROLLBACK
+P 135.007 FEDERAL FEE ROLLBACK (ARCHIVED)